Policy and Disclaimer | Travel Photography Guru Website and Blog

 Other than the odd freebie (i.e., branded caps, t-shirts, pins, etc) I have never been offered nor have sort cash or gifts from any manufacturer or distributor who's product I've reviewed.

-I have run and operated the Travel Photography Guru site and, prior to that, a similar site under a different name since, I think, 2008.
+I have run and operated the Travel Photography Guru site and, prior to that, a similar site under a different name, since 2008.
 During that time the only form of advertising on those sites related to my own classes, workshops and photography tours.

 7 years after beginning work I moved to Melbourne to begin 9 years of tertiary study in photography.
 For the first 5 years I supported myself by working up to 3 jobs at a time, though most of my time was spent back in camera retail.

-But our world has changed dramatically and the advent of online shopping has brought consumers the ability to research and purchase a range of goods, not all of them available in a local store, with the convenience of being able to do so from the comfort of their own home, 24/7.
+But our world has changed dramatically and the advent of online shopping has brought consumers the ability to research and purchase a range of goods, not all of them available in a local store.

-- when ordering goods not in stock its hit and miss, form my experience, as to whether the goods will arrive at all, let alone on time
+when ordering goods not in stock it’s hit and miss, from my experience, as to whether the goods will arrive at all, let alone on time

-- service is not what it used to be although, of course, they are exceptions
+service is not what it used to be although, of course, there are exception

 And it worked.
 Nothing is better for business than a stream of repeat customers.
 And I achieved that just by doing my job, the way I thought it should be done.
 What's more, there were cameras that I just refused to sell.